Yormeng/COA-planner/PrivacyPolicy.md

 **Summary**

-• COA Planner does not collect or transmit personal data to our servers.
+• COA Planner does not collect or transmit personal data to servers.

 • All inputs (e.g., assault track, wind data, coordinates, dates) are processed on-device.

 • The app does not use analytics, advertising, or third-party tracking SDKs.

 • No account or login is required.

 **Information We Collect**

 • User-entered values: assault track, boat reference course, boat speed, wind direction/speed, date/time, latitude/longitude, and display preferences (e.g., show sun and moon).

 • Derived values: apparent wind, astronomical positions (sun/moon), and visualizations.

 • These values are used solely to compute and display planning information within the app.

 **We do not:**